The Pet Connector

 Like many others, I was sick and tired of being sick and tired!
 And I'm happy to say that I'm in probably the best health that I've ever been in my life!

-I'm grateful for the use of Western Medicine when I've had infections, without overusing antibiotics which is always a danger.
-And when I had a subdural hematoma many years ago, I'm eternally grateful to the surgeon that drained blood from my brain to save my life.
+I'm grateful for the use of Western Medicine when I've had infections, trying not to overuse antibiotics, which can be a challenge.
+And when I had a subdural hematoma many years ago after a fall off my horse, I'm eternally grateful to the surgeon that drained blood from my brain to save my life.

 I experienced first-hand the positive results of these modalities on my daughter and myself, and consequently it was easy to convince me they could work for animals, too.

 While EFT Tapping targets gaining emotional freedom from stuck emotions, the Scalar Wave targets physical healing, although emotional healing often comes as well.
+This is the other modality that I've learned.
 Our bodies are systems, and I've found that it’s more effective to treat it that way, rather than just treat a symptom.

 I’ve experienced that healing and dis-ease take place at the energetic level before they enter the physical body.
 In other words, if you can correct things at an energetic level before they reach the physical, you may have prevented a dis-ease.